 You can alter the color of your chapstick by adding a small amount of lipstick into the mix.
 Take a pea-sized amount of your favorite lipstick shade and swirl it in with the Vaseline to change the lip balm’s color.

 Aloe Vera has been used in skin products since the beginning of time.
 This is especially useful if you have sunburnt lips.
 It’s a natural moisturizer as well.

 Help protect your lips from harmful UV rays by adding some sunscreen.
 A spoonful should be the right amount, but it may take a bit of experimenting to get the best balance.

 The properties in cocoa butter moisturize and protect lips.
 It can soften your homemade chapstick for a smoother application.

-- TIP: You can use organic beeswax instead of Vaseline for your base if you prefer.
+TIP: You can use organic beeswax instead of Vaseline for your base if you prefer.

-Getting the right consistency for your homemade chapstick takes a bit of tinkering and experimentation at first.
+Getting the right consistency for your homemade lip balm requires a bit of tinkering and experimentation at first.
 However, once you get the mixture ratios the way you like, then the process becomes much easier.